jasypt/jasypt/jasypt/README.md

 This project is a Fork of the official Jasypt.
 It included BouncyCastle 1.81-beta build for fixes related to IV, and Hibernate 6 support.

+For the BC fix, you will need to include the ``jasypt-2.0.0.jar`` in your dependencies

+For Hibernate 6 support, you will need to include ``jasypt-hibernate6-2.0.0.jar`` in your dependencies.